 - Over sanding: Don’t try to do over sanding.
 If you press the sander in one place more than the required time, try to go slow.
 And try to monitor whether the surface is going to be uneven or not.

 - Cupping and rounding: In the true sense, joints are not as perfect as you see in the picture.
 You cannot get ideal finishing when you want to fix two pieces of wood together.
 By using 60grit sandpaper and giving extra time, you may get smoother finishing.

-> - Using incompatible supplies: Some hardwoods can create different types of problems, like oily type tropical hardwood finish seems to be wet and tacky all the time.
-This problem arises due to the antioxidant present inside the hardwood.
+- Using incompatible supplies: Some hardwoods can create different problems, like oily type tropical hardwood finish seems to be wet and tacky all the time.
+This problem arises due to the antioxidants present inside the hardwood.

-> Even when you want to use a nice finishing wood, a different problem will arise during combining two or more products that are generally incompatible with each other.
+Even when you want to use a nice finishing wood, a different problem will arise during combining two or more products that are generally incompatible with each other.
 Usually, you can think that oil and water never mix.
 For avoiding sanding difficulty, try to use the finished product.
 If you can, you have to try to use shellac as a peacemaker between two incompatible coats.